-38. Previously Authorized Activities.
+38. Previously Authorized Activities

-- a.
-Completed projects that received prior authorization from the Corps (via SV or PCN), shall remain authorized in accordance with the original terms and conditions of those authorizations, including their terms, general conditions, and any special conditions provided in a written verification. - b.
+a.
+Completed projects that received prior authorization from USACE (via SV or PCN), shall remain authorized in accordance with the original terms and conditions of those authorizations, including their terms, general conditions, and any special conditions provided in a written verification.

+b.
 Activities authorized pursuant to 33 CFR Part 330.3 ("Activities occurring before certain dates") are not affected by these GPs.

-39. Duration of Authorization.
+39. Duration of Authorization

 - a.
 These GPs expire five years from the date issued as listed at the top of the cover sheet.
 Activities authorized by these GPs that have either commenced (i.e., are under construction) or are under contract to commence in reliance upon this authorization will have an additional year from the expiration date to complete the work.
-The permittee must be able to document to the Corps' satisfaction that the project was under construction or under contract by the expiration date of these GPs.
-If work is not completed within the one-year extended timeframe, the permittee must contact the Corps.
-The Corps may issue a new authorization provided the project meets the terms and conditions of the CT GPs in effect at the time. - b.
-Activities authorized under these GPs will remain authorized until the GP expires, unless discretionary authority has been exercised on a case-by-case basis to modify, suspend, or revoke the authorization in accordance with 33 CFR 325.2(e)(2).
+The permittee must be able to document to USACE satisfaction that the project had commenced or was under contract by the expiration date of these GPs.
+If work is not completed within the one-year extended timeframe, the permittee must contact USACE.
+The USACE may issue a new authorization provided the project meets the terms and conditions of the CT GPs in effect at the time. - b.
+Activities authorized under these GPs will remain authorized until the GP expires, unless discretionary authority has been exercised on a case-by-case basis to require an Individual Permit in accordance with 33 CFR 325.2(e)(2), or the authorization is modified, suspended, or revoked in accordance with 33 CFR 325.7.
 Activities completed under the SV or PCN authorizations of these GPs will continue to be authorized after its expiration date.